Shazwazza/Articulate/umbraco-marketplace-readme.md

 ## Upgrade note for rich text editor compatibility

-On Umbraco 16/17, Articulate will migrate the built-in `Umbraco.RichText` property editor to `Umb.PropertyEditorUi.TipTap` during package upgrade only if the TinyMCE editor UI is actually registered.
+On Umbraco 16/17, Articulate will migrate the built-in `Umbraco.RichText` property editor to `Umb.PropertyEditorUi.TipTap` during package upgrade only if the TinyMCE editor UI is not registered.

 - You must have the [TinyMCE.Umbraco](https://github.com/ProWorksCorporation/TinyMCE-Umbraco) package installed before you start your site to keep using TinyMCE after upgrade.
 - This setting affects upgrades only.
 Once the Articulate migration plan step has executed, Umbraco records it as complete.